CloudScale-Project/CloudStore/README.md

 ## Running

+To deploy CloudStore on public or private cloud you can use our [deployment scripts](https://github.com/CloudScale-Project/Deployment-Scripts).
+We have also developed the [distributed JMeter](https://github.com/CloudScale-Project/Distributed-Jmeter) scripts in order to load test the CloudStore.

+Otherwise, you can hand-install CloudStore in your computer or virtual machines, and generate load with Gatling, or manually by connecting your browser to the deployed site.

 For running CloudStore on your computer you will need Tomcat, Spring and MySQL database installed.
 You can also import and run CloudStore from the Eclipse IDE.
 Before you can run CloudStore on Tomcat you will need to compile it into a ```.war``` archive.
 But before compiling the CloudStore you need to edit some configuration files.